 top of page

-2. Gives you space to reflect on the past term
+2. It gives you space to reflect on the past term.

-3. Helps you set up a realistic plan for spring
+3. It helps you set up a realistic plan for spring.

 Step 1: Rest First